cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 final_address = (1*2 + 4*4) + (0*1 + 3*32) = 114
 ```

-All of this row-major column-major conversion is extremely confusing and annoying and was a huge source of unbelievable headache.
-All of this work simply for a reshape in code.
-You could have kept the column major ordering or not reshaped at all, but at least you can now understand the FA2 production source code.
-Dao implements this approach like such:
+All this row-major/column-major conversion is extremely confusing and was a huge source of unbelievable headache.
+All this work simply for a reshape in code.
+You could have kept the column-major ordering or not reshaped at all, but at least you can now understand the FA2 production source code.
+Dao implements this approach like so:

 ```cpp
 template <typename Layout>